Geminids

-The Geminids are a prolific meteor shower with 3200 Phaethon (which is thought to be an Apollo asteroid with a "rock comet" orbit.) being the parent body.
+The Geminids are a prolific meteor shower, the parent body of which is 3200 Phaethon (which is thought to be an Apollo asteroid with a "rock comet" orbit).
 Because of this, it would make this shower, along with the Quadrantids, the only major meteor showers not originating from a comet.
-The meteors from this shower are slow, they can be seen in December and usually peak around December 4–16, with the date of highest intensity being the morning of December 14.
-Current showers produce up to 120–160 meteors per hour under optimal conditions, peaking around 2:00 or 3:00.
+The meteors from this shower are slow; they can be seen in December and usually peak around December 4–16, with the date of highest intensity being the morning of December 14.
+Current showers produce up to 120–160 meteors per hour under optimal conditions, peaking at around 2:00 or 3:00.
 Geminids were first observed in 1862, much later than other showers such as the Perseids (36 AD) and Leonids (902 AD).

 Based on data from the Parker Solar Probe, a 2023 study suggested that the Geminids may have been formed by the catastrophic breakup of a comet that formed asteroids 2005 UD and 1999 YC in addition to Phaethon.

 Background

 The Geminid meteor shower is unique among celestial events as it originates not from a comet but from the asteroid 3200 Phaethon, discovered on Oct.
 11, 1983, by the Infrared Astronomical Satellite (IRAS).
-Phaethon's 1.4-year orbit around the Sun and its comet-like elliptical trajectory have led scientists to speculate if it is a "dead comet" or a distinct celestial entity known as a "rock comet."
+Phaethon's 1.4-year orbit around the Sun and its comet-like elliptical trajectory have led scientists to speculate if it is a "dead comet" or a distinct celestial entity known as a "rock comet".
 Despite its comet-like orbit, Phaethon lacks a cometary tail and exhibits spectra resembling a rocky asteroid.
 The Geminid meteoroids formed from Phaethon are denser (2–3 g/cm^{3}) than typical cometary dust flakes (0.3 g/cm^{3}).
 Named after the Greek mythological figure who drove the Sun-god Helios' chariot, Phaethon's discovery was attributed to astronomer Fred Whipple.